octaviotron/panda3D/3dWords/README.md

 You will need a "font.ttf" file in current dir.
 Provided one is a copy of sansbold.ttf distributed with Debian Bullseye.
 Any ttf will work, ensure if replacing use one with Extended ASCII characters (ñ, á, ü, etc)

+Resulting file will be created as "out/word.bam" file.
+One "sample.bam" is provided for testing.

 ## Requirements

 - Blender > 2.9